“...a breath of fresh air on our musical landscape”

 The music of Chen Zhangyi has been described by Straits Times as “a breath of fresh air on our musical landscape” and by BBC Radio 3 as “music from a voice of the future.”
-He has worked with London Symphony, Tokyo Philharmonic, Norwegian Radio Orchestra, Cabrillo Festival Orchestra (Santa Cruz, CA), Singapore Symphony Orchestra (SSO), Singapore Lyric Opera (SLO), L'arietta, The Opera People (TOP), Ensemble Ripieno (PH), and Stradivari Quartet (Switzerland).
+He has worked with London Symphony, Tokyo Philharmonic, Norwegian Radio Orchestra, Cabrillo Festival Orchestra (Santa Cruz, CA), Singapore Symphony Orchestra (SSO), Singapore Lyric Opera (SLO), L'arietta, The Opera People (TOP), Ensemble Ripieno (PH), Stradivari Quartett (Switzerland) and T'ang Quartet.

 Zhangyi was conferred the Young Artist Award (YAA) by the National Arts Council (Singapore) in 2014.
 His work Ariadne's Love was one of the winning works of the Abbey Road Studios Anthem Competition, recorded by London Symphony Orchestra and Eric Whitacre Singers.
 His music are released on United Records (A Singapore Trilogy, L'arietta), Centaur Records (The Seven Angels, Phoon Yu), and Naxos Records (Of An Ethereal Symphony, Norwegian Radio Orchestra and Miguel Harth-Bedoya).

 As an educator, Zhangyi serves as Assistant Professor at Yong Siew Toh Conservatory of Music (YST) of the National University of Singapore, where he currently teaches analysis, composition, and led the new music ensemble OpusNovus (2016-18).
-Through his module 'Text and Music', Zhangyi has co-curated (with Dr. Sara Florian) several creative projects in collaboration with the Asian Civilisations Museum: Waves and Waves (2020), and Suite Ensemble (2021).
+Through the module 'Text and Music', Zhangyi has co-curated (with Dr. Sara Florian) several creative projects in collaboration with the Asian Civilisations Museum: Waves and Waves (2020), Suite Ensemble (2021), and Zoomorphic Muses (2022).
 Zhangyi received degrees from YST (BMus), and The Peabody Institute of The Johns Hopkins University (MM and DMA).

 Zhangyi also plays the viola with Red Dot Baroque.